-Each student is responsible for the care and appearance of his/her room.
+- Each student is responsible for the care and appearance of his/her room.
 Students are not allowed to paint their rooms or damage the walls in any way.
-No items may be affixed to student room doors as adhesive damages the surface.
+No items may be affixed to student room doors as adhesive damages the surface. - A Resident Assistant (RA) indicates the condition of furniture and the room's general condition prior to student move in using a physical inventory form.
+This form is used to

-- A Resident Assistant (RA) indicates the condition of the room and the room's general condition prior to student move in.
-Residents are responsible for reporting any damages discovered during the first few weeks to their RA or Residence Director. - An RA must inspect each student's room before check-out.
+- assess damage to the room and or college property when a resident moves out and or during closing. - An RA must inspect each student's room before check-out.
 The RA indicates the condition of the room on the digital Physical Inventory Form.
-After reviewing the forms and the physical space, the Residence Director will determine appropriate damage billing, if any.
+After review of the forms and the physical space, the Residence Director will determine appropriate damage billing, if any.
 These forms are the basis for damage assessments with final assessment occurring after students leave.
 Students are held accountable for the cost of replacement, repair, or damage. - Residents are not permitted to use nails, glue, thumbtacks, etc. If any damage occurs (holes, paint chips, etc.), residents will be responsible for the repair of the damage. - Residents will be held liable for the cost of any damage to their assigned rooms and to common areas.
 If staff cannot determine clear responsibility for damage to common areas, the College will divide the cost of damage among all residents in the area.
 The cost of the damage will be added to the student's account and a financial hold will be placed on the account until the damage fees are paid. - Whenever a student moves out of a room, that student must officially check out of that space.
 The process for this will be outlined by the Office of Residence Life and Housing in communications directly to the student.